ankurthrillax/BB-integration-test-repo/README.md

 This repository includes the following files:

-- `index.html`: A sample HTML5 page with various common tags and a basic structure[7].
+- `index.html`: A sample HTML5 page with various common tags and a basic structure.
 - `README.md`: This file, which provides an overview of the project.

 ## Usage